SteveBallantine/spirit-island-randomiser/readme.md

 # Todo

-- Add tests to ensure the various options are working properly
 - Add tests and ensure invalid edge cases are handled correctly (e.g. 'no adversary' is not selected, but secondary adversary is 'blocked')
 - Get validation working
 - Save selected options to local storage